 - Located in regional or less tourist-heavy towns, rather than in premium coastal hotspots like Byron Bay or Bondi.

-While affordability is relative, these properties provide an opportunity to enjoy the benefits of coastal living without the price tag of Australia’s high-end beachfront suburbs.
+While affordability is relative, these properties provide an opportunity to enjoy the benefits of coastal living without the premium price tag of high-end suburbs.

 Affordable seaside locations in Australia.